As technology is disrupting the way we live, our searching behaviors and capabilities are changing ...

 Sometimes Google works against people and companies (they probably don't do it on purpose).
 Those results can often be changed ethically and organically.

 When Google AutoComplete (Google Instant) shows popular search terms, instead of relevant ones, people suffer.
 You’ve probably experienced this yourself -- how many times have you began to Google something, only to find the suggestions that pop up make a person or company look terrible?
 These can be relatively harmless at times, perhaps providing a laugh or a distraction, but they can also lead you in the completely wrong direction.

 People are negative.
 We're just wired that way.
 Not evil, just conditioned over time to be on the lookout for something bad.
 When we see something negative our senses ramp up.
 It's a survival mechanism, but it also skews Google search results as well as Google AutoComplete.
-When you see something negative show up in Google AutoComplete you may click on it.
+When you see something negative shows up in Google AutoComplete you may click on it.
 This tells Google it's relevant.
 You may not have been looking for it, but sometimes you just can't resist.
 That's why AutoSuggest (Instant) shows the kind of things it does (at least, that's what we think).
 You can read more about human negativity bias here.